madhav5448/movie-website/README.md

 ## Movie Website Project:-

 This project is a simple movie website that allows users to search for movies and view details of each movie.

-The website is built using the following technologies:
+### The website is built using the following technologies:

+## ReactJS:

+A JavaScript library for building user interfaces

+## React Router:

-ReactJS: A JavaScript library for building user interfaces React Router: A library for routing between different pages in a React application
+A library for routing between different pages in a React application

+## HTML:

-HTML: The markup language used to create web pages
+The markup language used to create web pages

+## CSS:

-CSS: The style sheet language used to control the appearance of web pages
+The style sheet language used to control the appearance of web pages

+## JavaScript:

-JavaScript: A programming language used to add interactivity to web pages
+A programming language used to add interactivity to web pages

+## Redux-toolkit:

-Redux: A state management library for React
+A state management library for React

 The website is divided into two main parts: the frontend and the backend.
 The frontend is responsible for displaying the data to the user, while the backend is not implemented in this project.

 The frontend is implemented using ReactJS, React Router, HTML, and CSS.
-Redux is used to manage the state of the application.
+Redux-toolkit is used to manage the state of the application.

-To run the project, you will need to install the following dependencies:
+## To run the project, you will need to install the following dependencies:

 Node.js
 npm

 Once you have installed the dependencies, you can run the project by following these steps:

-In the project directory, create a virtual environment.
+## In the project directory, create a virtual environment.

 Activate the virtual environment.
-Install the project dependencies.
+Install the project dependencies. (npm install)
-Run the development server.
+Run the development server.(npm start)
 The project will be available at http://localhost:3000.

 ## Here are some features of the project: